Ryan Lannon (rugby league): 2015

 Lannon made his début for the Salford Red Devils in a Super League match on 12 April 2015, the game was played against the Leeds Rhinos.

 Dual registration

 2016-18

 Lannon has featured for several clubs on a loan basis namely, the North Wales Crusaders (2016), Halifax (2017) and Oldham (2018).

-Hull Kingston Rovers (2019 - present)
+Hull Kingston Rovers

 2019

 In October 2018, it was announced that Lannon had signed a three-year contract to play for Hull Kingston Rovers commencing in 2019.

 On 17 February 2019, in a round 3 fixture against the London Broncos, Lannon made his Hull Kingston Rovers début at Craven Park in a 22-12 victory.

+Widnes Vikings

+On 30 July 2024 it was reported that he had signed for Widnes Vikings in the RFL Championship on a 1-year deal.